JulianLang/faketastic/specification/responsibilities.md

 ## Property Builder

 - Completely builds a single property, recursively and returns the data result.
-- Calls property-function and attached functions in correct order.
+- Calls property-function and attached functions in correct order and each fn only once.
 - Does not know anything about ObjectTreeNodes
 - `propertyBuilder(value: Buildable | any): Placeholder | any`